 What you eat is a personal choice and you have a right to eat in a way that fits your lifestyle and beliefs.
 In your personal decisions, I hope you do your research as to what’s actually in plant-based meat alternatives if you choose to eat them.
-The best thing a person can do is to EAT REAL, WHOLE FOOD.
+The best thing a person can do is to EAT REAL, WHOLE FOODS.

-Plant-based meat alternatives, compositionally and nutritionally, don’t qualify as a whole food or real food.
+Plant-based meat alternatives, compositionally and nutritionally, don’t qualify as a whole food.
 You’re better off making your own veggie burgers at home if you don’t want to eat meat.
 Plant-based and faux meat alternatives (whether it be beef, chicken, or fish) are designed for and marketed towards plant-based food and wellness enthusiasts to boost what they spend at the grocery store.
 Food companies, food scientists, and smart marketing departments know what you are willing to spend on your healthy lifestyle and they’re targeting those values in order to get into your wallet.

 So here’s an overview of what’s in your burger.

-What’s In Your Burger?
+What’s Actually In Your Burger?